 Anjuli is an analyst, writer, and researcher.
-She is currently working as a research fellow at Harvard’s Shorenstein Center on Media, Politics and Public Policy, while also pursuing a doctorate in Cyber Security at the University of Oxford.
+Her PhD title is: Managing Risk to the Media from Emerging Networked Technologies.
+She is currently working as a 2021-2023 research fellow at Harvard’s Shorenstein Center on Media, Politics and Public Policy, while also pursuing a doctorate in Cyber Security at the University of Oxford.

 Inspired by her work as a research analyst at the Association for International Broadcasting, she is creating a toolkit for news organisations and journalists to improve the protection of journalists and sources against threats from the Internet of Things (IoT).
 Her research combines theoretical cyber security, law, computer science, international relations and security, and journalism training with policy-oriented practical solutions, developed through mixed methods.
 Anjuli’s pilot study investigated how some high-risk members of the media perceive and combat IoT threats to their work and wellbeing.
 The study found that most of the pilot study interviewees only had an abstract idea of IoT threats, thus highlighting the need for further research and resources.
 All interviewees said that their primary strategy for mitigation of IoT threats is simply to avoid interaction with IoT devices.
 However, 26 out of 34 surveyed cyber security experts said that they believed that it would be impossible for members of the general public to opt-out of interaction with the IoT within the next five years, which would render the primary strategy given by all journalist respondents completely redundant.
 As a result, Anjuli’s practitioner-focused toolkit includes the following:

-(1) A taxonomy of IoT devices by environment (location), created via systematic literature review, intended to demonstrate to members of the media the scope and scale of the issue.
+(1) A conceptual model of IoT devices by environment (location), created via systematic literature review, intended to demonstrate to members of the media the scope and scale of the issue.

-(3) Four case study profiles (of the US, the UK, Australia and Taiwan) to illustrate and evidence the reality of the situation in each country, with respect to other considerations with which journalists must contend (the “media landscape” broadly) and ways in which IoT devices exist, are used and how their threats currently manifest.
+(3) Four case study profiles (of the US, the UK, Australia and Taiwan) to illustrate and evidence the reality of the IoT threat landscape in each country, with respect to other considerations with which the media must contend, ways in which IoT devices exist, are used and how their threats currently manifest.

 (4) An interactive framework of countermeasures to the threats from both (2) and (3), to ensure that members of the media can effectively decide how to protect themselves.
 These countermeasures are linked to phases of the overarching editorial workflow, to ensure that their implementation is feasible and that they are clearly useful by/for specific role categories within the media.

-The next steps of Anjuli’s research involve studies to validate the content and useability of her interactive framework.
-If you’d like to be involved and you are an expert in the press, cyber security, or states’ technological surveillance and kinetic capabilities, please get in touch with Anjuli at email@example.com or via her LinkedIn.
-Anjuli is also due to finish her DPhil in 2022/23, so if your organisation has a role for which she seems relevant, please reach out!
+Get in touch with Anjuli at firstname.lastname@example.org or via her LinkedIn.
+Anjuli is due to finish her DPhil in 2023, so if your organisation has a role for which she seems relevant, please reach out!

 Anjuli also tweets on security of all kinds (and occasionally comic books).
 Follow her at @AnjuliRKShere!